jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 // Module for calculating the even parity of an 8-bit input module calc_even_parity_task (
-    input [7:0] data,   // 8-bit input data for which to calculate parity output parity       // Output parity bit, high if number of '1's in 'data' is even );
+    input [7:0] data,   // 8-bit input data for which to calculate parity output parity       // Output parity bit, high if the number of '1's in 'data' is even );
     // Internal register to hold the calculated parity reg internal_parity;